← Back to research

 Google A2A

-A2A is Google's open protocol for agent-to-agent communication, enabling opaque agents built on different frameworks to discover each other, negotiate interaction modalities, and collaborate on long-running tasks.
+A2A is the Linux Foundation-governed open protocol (initiated by Google) for agent-to-agent communication, enabling opaque agents built on different frameworks to discover each other, negotiate interaction modalities, and collaborate on long-running tasks.
+Reached stable v1.0 in March 2026.

 Key takeaways

-• A2A is the de facto industry standard for agent-to-agent interoperability, backed by Google with 150+ supporting organizations
+• A2A is the de facto industry standard for agent-to-agent interoperability — now governed by the Linux Foundation with 150+ supporting organizations and integrations across Google, Microsoft, and AWS platforms

 • Agent Cards provide JSON-based capability discovery — agents publish what they can do without exposing internals